Master Your Marathon Pace: Proven Methods to Predict, Train, and Hit Your Goal Time

 SegmentDistancePace (min/mi)Purpose

-Block 15 miEasy (your current easy‑pace)Build endurance.
+Block 15 miEasy (your current easy-pace)Build base endurance.

 How to use it:

-1. Calculate your MP using a recent 10 km race or your longest run.
-For example, a 10 km time of 55 min gives a 10‑km pace of 5:30 /mi.
-Add 45 s → 6:15 /mi for a marathon target of 4 h 30 m.
+1. Calculate your MP from a recent 10 km race or your longest run.
+Example: a 10 km race in 55 minutes gives you 5:30/mi pace.
+Add 45 seconds → 6:15/mi, which translates to a 4 h 30 m marathon.

-2. Set the zones in your pacing app: Easy zone (10:30–11:30 /mi), MP zone (6:15 /mi).
-The app will automatically colour‑code each segment.
+2. Set the zones in your pacing app: Easy zone (10:30-11:30/mi), MP zone (6:15/mi).
+The app will colour-code each segment.

 References